drejom/vscode-rbioc/Readme.md

 # Bioconductor on Apollo

-This repository provides a `Dockerfile` that extends the official [Bioconductor Docker](https://bioconductor.org/help/docker/) image by adding system and python packages and the HPC job scheduler SLURM.
+This repository provides a `Dockerfile` that extends the official [Bioconductor Docker](https://bioconductor.org/help/docker/) image by adding some packages including the HPC job scheduler SLURM.
 GitHub actions build the image and push it to GitHub Packages.

 ## Additionally supported packages
-Bioconductor Docker containers are based on the Rocker project images, which provide RStudio Server, a full featured RStudio session via a webbrowser.
+[Bioconductor Docker](https://bioconductor.org/help/docker/) containers are based on [Rocker](https://rocker-project.org/) project images, which provide RStudio Server, a full featured IDE via a web browser.
 To the Rocker project's images, the Bioconductor developers add all the system dependencies that are required to support Bioconductor R libraries.
 We extend the container further by adding:

 - System dependencies to support `fnmate` and `datapasta`
 - System dependencies to support `monocle3`
 - DNANexus support (DX toolkit, dxfuse)
 - SLURM
-- VSCode LiveShare, R devcontainers
+- VSCode LiveShare, R devcontainer [dependencies](https://github.com/microsoft/vscode-dev-containers/blob/main/containers/r/.devcontainer/devcontainer.json)

 ## Bioconductor version **3.15**